nelvadas/GraalVM-Polyglot-Labs/02/README.md

 ```
 2. Make the annotated function available in the polyglot context.
 3. Python updates are automatically incorporated in the next java calls .
+  if you changed the python code whitout restarting the Java controller, the python updates are availables in the next calls on the endpoint.
+  You can swap two departments id and names to confirm the behaviour.

 </p>
 </details>